Skip to main content

 The filter form is a normal Symfony form.
 Create the form view from flare_list.form and apply form themes as usual.

-{# {% set flare_list = flare.createView %} if not yet created #}
+{# assuming {% set flare_list = flare.createView %} has been defined #}

 {% set form = flare_list.form.createView %}